ricardo-ch/ricardo-orbs/src/jobs/README.md

 Custom isopod version and custom bucket

-This will push static assets from `./build/assets` into  production bucket `custom-bucket/custom/path/my-ricardo-spa`, the v0.20.4 isopod version will be used.
+This will push static assets from `./build/assets` into  production bucket `custom-bucket/custom/path/my-ricardo-spa`, the isopod v0.20.4 image will be used as executor.

 ```yaml
 # ...